Azure/Azure-Media-Services-Explorer/README.md

 ## Prerequisites to compile

-This solution has been developed using [Visual Studio 2019 16.10.0 Preview 4](https://visualstudio.microsoft.com/vs/preview/).
+This solution has been developed using [Visual Studio 2019 16.10.0](https://visualstudio.microsoft.com/vs/).
 It contains two projects: "AMSExplorer", the main application, and "Setup", a project that creates a Setup executable (EXE/MSI).

 You need to install the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) in order to open and build the Setup project in Visual Studio.